 Korea

-Ihlwha Choi spent some time in Santiniketan and here is a poem he wrote in reaction to his observations near the ‘home of R.Tagore’, as he names Santiniketan and the Kobiguru.
+Ihlwha Choi spent some time in Santiniketan and here are poems he wrote in reaction to his observations near the ‘home of R.Tagore’, as he names Santiniketan and the Kobiguru.

 Click here to read Universal Language